cheesasaurus/ProfuselyViolentProgression/BepInExPlugins/GatekeepPowerCreep/DesignNotes.md

     - killed vblood
     - unlocked recipe
     - unlocked shapeshift
-    - unlocked blueprint
+    - unlocked blueprint - not needed for MVP
   - rewards:
     - recipe unlocks
     - shapeshift unlocks
     - blueprint unlocks
+    - passive points to add
     - passive ability unlocks
-    - passive points to add
+      - and optional auto equip? yes, needed for MVP
+      - and consolation prize if already unlocked? - not needed for MVP
-    - spell book ability unlocks
+    - spell book ability point unlocks
+      - and optional auto spend + equip? - not needed for MVP
 - things to unlock at start
   - each category that could be a reward, i guess